PrefectHQ/prefect/docs/concepts/filesystems.md

 ## Handling credentials for cloud object storage services

 If you leverage `S3`, `GCS`, or `Azure` storage blocks, and you don't explicitly configure credentials on the respective storage block, those credentials will be inferred from the environment.
-Make sure to set those either on the block or as environment variables, configuration files, or IAM roles within the build environment from which you create your deployments.
+Make sure to set those either explicitly on the block or as environment variables, configuration files, or IAM roles within both the build and runtime environment for your deployments.

 ## Saving and loading file systems